grafana/writers-toolkit/docs/sources/write/style-guide/capitalization-punctuation/index.md

 ### Apache projects

-When referring to Apache projects such as [Mesos](https://mesos.apache.org/), include the "Apache" name prefix.
+When referring to Apache projects such as [Apache Mesos](https://mesos.apache.org/), include the "Apache" name prefix.
 After the first use, you can use just the project name.

 In headings, always use the full name including "Apache".